HunarBhatia/LangGraph-Django-AI-Agent/readme.md

 ### This project implements a multi-agent AI assistant built using LangChain, LangGraph, Django, and OpenAI models, designed to go beyond a traditional single-agent chatbot architecture.
 ## At the core of the system is a LangGraph Supervisor node that dynamically routes user queries to the most appropriate agent based on intent.
 This architecture enables clean separation of responsibilities while maintaining a unified conversational interface.

+##### Link for the Demo YouTube video to verify the working of this project-> https://youtu.be/1Csm94pjuUA
 ________________________________________________________________________________________________________________________________________

 ## Agent Architecture